cretz/tor-static/README.md

 ### Prerequisites

-All platform need Go installed and on the PATH.
+All platforms need Go installed and on the PATH.

 #### Linux